 Interpreting the Doris Duke Legacy

 The only child of James Buchanan Duke, a founder of the American Tobacco Company and Duke Power, Doris Duke was a lifelong philanthropist.
 In her will, she directed that her legacy advance specific charitable causes.
-Today, this work is carried out by the Doris Duke philanthropies, supported by the Doris Duke Charitable Foundation.
-The mission of the Doris Duke Charitable Foundation is to improve the quality of people's lives through grants supporting the performing arts, environmental conservation, medical research and child well-being, and through preservation of the cultural and environmental legacy of Doris Duke's properties.
+Today, this work is carried out by the Doris Duke philanthropies, supported by the Doris Duke Foundation.
+The mission of the Doris Duke Foundation is to improve the quality of people's lives through grants supporting the performing arts, environmental conservation, medical research and child well-being, and through preservation of the cultural and environmental legacy of Doris Duke's properties.

 Acknowledgment of Place